aws-lite/aws-lite.org/app/docs/request-response.md

       - Example: in S3, `cursor` would be the `continuation-token` request query string parameter
     - **`accumulator` (string) [required]**
       - Name of the array in the response payload that will be aggregated into final result set
+      - The accumulator can also be nested within and object; if so, use dot notation (see example below)
-      - Example: in S3, this would be `Contents`
+      - Example: in S3 `ListObjectsV2` this would be `Contents`; in CloudFormation `DescribeStacks` this would be `DescribeStacksResult.Stacks.member`
     - **`default` (string)**
       - Set value to `enabled` to enable pagination for all applicable requests by default
       - If set to `enabled`, individual requests can still opt out of pagination by setting `paginate` to `false`